 Sushant Singh Rajput case: Showik Chakraborty, Samuel Miranda remanded to NCB custody till Sept 9

-Mumbai, Sep 05: A court here on Saturday remanded Showik Chakraborty and Samuel Miranda, arrestedin connection with the drugs probe linked to actor Sushant Singh Rajput's death, to the custody of the Narcotics Control Bureau (NCB) till September 9.
+Mumbai, Sep 05: A court here on Saturday remanded Showik Chakraborty and Samuel Miranda, arrested in connection with the drugs probe linked to actor Sushant Singh Rajput's death, to the custody of the Narcotics Control Bureau (NCB) till September 9.

 Explained: What is physiological autopsy and why will CBI use it in Sushant Singh case